 Vicarious PTSD, also know as Secondary PTSD, happens to the caregiver of the person suffering symptoms of Post Traumatic Stress Disorder.
 In my personal experience, I went on auto pilot when my husband was diagnosed.
 We had known there was a problem manifesting but we didn’t have a clue as to what was in store for us.
 When he was under the care of a psychiatric provider she made no mention of PTSD.
 Just anxiety disorders.
 He was still functional at work yet heavily medicated.
-Then one day he went into complete psychosis and it lasted an entire week.
+Then one day he went into complete psychosis and it lasted for two entire weeks.
 He doesn’t remember anything that happened during that week period of time.
 But I remember every scary minute of it.

 I made the decision for our family to move to the other side of the State where his family was.
 I knew in my heart that I had no idea what I was up against but I knew that I would need a support system.
-No one understands PTSD like those who are actually exposed to its symptoms..
+No one understands PTSD like those who are actually exposed to its symptoms.
 This could be a husband a wife or a mother and their child.
 In my case this is about my husband who suffers from PTSD symptoms and myself – the caregiver.

 PTSD Experts Don’t Warn You About Vicarious PTSD